 “I leave a note so housekeepers know the money is intended for them,” says Post.
 “Many times I’ve left cash without a note and they won’t take it because they’re not absolutely sure it’s for them and they don’t want to pick up your loose change.”

 If you forget to leave your tip in your room and instead leave it with another staff member, there are, unfortunately, no guarantees that the cash will reach your housekeeper.

 Should you tip more at nicer hotels?
 That depends, say the experts.

 Etiquette expert Diane Gottsman suggests tipping more in finer hotels.
 “The level of service and the quality of the hotel and location will play a part in the amount of gratuity,” says Gottsman, author of etiquette books and owner of The Protocol School of Texas.

 According to president of the IEHA Michael Patterson, however, there’s no need to tip more in an upscale hotel.
 Why?
-He says whether it’s a three- or five-star property, housekeepers make approximately the same wages across the board in that city.
+He says that whether it’s a three- or five-star property, housekeepers make approximately the same wages across the board in a given city.